kirstinnichols/final_project_exercise/README.md

 ## Instructions to run the program:

-With the command line open, type "python \'Final Project Check-in.py\ -p1 name -p2 name'" (or on mac type "python3 \'Final Project Check-in.py\ -p1 name -p2 name'") with -p2 being optional and the game should begin!
+With the command line open, type "python \'treasurehunt.py\ -p1 name -p2 name'" (or on mac type "python3 \'treasurehunt.py\ -p1 name -p2 name'") with -p2 being optional and the game should begin!

 ## Instructions on how to use the program: